flexkube/libflexkube/README.md

 Following Terraform modules are the recommended way to manage those certificates:
 - [terraform-root-pki](https://github.com/flexkube/terraform-root-pki) - generates root CA certificate, which should be used to sign intermediate CA certificates (etcd CA, Kubernetes CA etc).
-- [terraform-etcd-pki](https://github.com/flexkube/terraform-etcd-pki) - generates etcd CA certificate, peer certificates and client certificates
+- [terraform-etcd-pki](https://github.com/flexkube/terraform-etcd-pki) - generates etcd CA certificate, peer certificates, server certificates and client certificates
 - [terraform-kubernetes-pki](https://github.com/flexkube/terraform-kubernetes-pki) - generates Kubernetes CA and all other required certificates for functional Kubernetes cluster

 In the future go package might be added to manage them, to avoid having Terraform as a dependency.